crunchmail/crunchmail-client-php/docs/overview.rst

 The easiest way to install crunchail-client-php is with `Composer <http://getcomposer.org>`_.

-After installing composer run the follownig command to install
+After installing composer run the following command to install
 crunchmail-client-php:

 .. code-block:: bash